normal-computing/posteriors/experiments/continual_lora/README.md

 (Laplace LoRA)
 - Fine-tune the LoRa model on the `N`th train data (using the previous posterior as the prior)
 - Validate the model on the `N`th test data **and** all previous test data.
 - Update the posterior based on new MAP estimates of weights, and the latest Fisher information.
-(Handled by `uqlib`)
+(Handled by `posteriors`)

 We fine-tune the model using LoRA on the last decoder weights, as implemented in [PEFT](https://github.com/huggingface/peft/tree/main).
 We use `r=8` and `alpha=32`.
 By setting the sequential prior scaling parameter `lambda=0`, we recover the baseline SGD method, so only one script is necessary.
 We stride over the texts so that all tokens have 2048 context tokens.